Daily Archives: March 19, 2024

 I was lucky to have teachers who taught me about my own community’ s history.
 Elsewhere in Tucson, there were no Chicano Studies courses taught in the public schools.
 Instead, school segregation and the issue of how to end that became a very volatile topic, with lawsuits brought forward against Tucson public school district #1 by members of both the African American and Mexican American communities.
 Here are two articles that detail what happened in 1975.
 To this day, the issues have yet be fully resolved.

 At the University of Arizona, Mexican American students began fighting for Chicano Studies in the late sixties, and by the mid-70s there were a handful of courses available on the topic, but not many.
-During my first semester of college in 1977 at the University of Arizona, I decided to one such course.
+During my first semester of college in 1977 at the University of Arizona, I decided to enroll in one such course.
 It was offered by the department of Sociology and it was titled “The Chicano In American Society”.
 This class helped me to deepen my knowledge of the history of my community.
 The instructor’s name was Dr. Rumel Juarez.
 I thought he was a great teacher.
 Unfortunately, he didn’t stay at the U of A, but went on to have a very successful career in the Texas higher education system.
 Here’s a photo of Dr. Juarez.

 Here are samples of Dr. Juarez’s syllabus for the course.
 I also still have all my notes and readings.